golingon/lingon/docs/kubernetes/readme.md

 ### KubeUtil

-Reusable functions used to create manifests in Go.
+Reusable functions used to create kubernetes objects in Go.

 ### Meta